 - Juice from ½ of a freshly squeezed lemon

-Combine the honey and lemon juice until thoroughly mixed, then apply to the skin.
-Because of the harshness of the lemon juice, we recommend leaving this face mask on for only 20 to 30 minutes.
-If you find that this still causes irritation, include less lemon juice in the recipe and keep the mask on for the same amount of time.
+Combine the honey 🍯 and lemon juice until thoroughly mixed, and apply.
+Because of the harshness of the lemon juice, we recommend leaving this face mask on for only 20 to 30 minutes ⏰.
+If you find that it still causes irritation, use less lemon juice in the recipe and keep the mask on for the same amount of time.
 If this doesn’t get rid of enough of the oil, keep the amount of lemon juice the same, but allow the mask to set longer.
 Rinse with cool water to remove.

 DIY Face Mask for Acne: Combination Skin